yiwen-luo/After-Work-Ride-Pattern/README.md

 ```
 $ python plot.py
 ```
 For uber__surge data, one just need to open the `index.html` in Firefox.
 The project is hard to be deployed on Chrome, since there will be error message telling users that the local intermediate data file should be uploaded on a local server, while Firefox has no such requirement.

+We use the `d3.tsv("data.tsv", function(data) {[codes]}` function from `d3js` to import local file to a Javascript json-object array.
+Then this array could be parsed and generate the uber surge multiplier.
+The Google line chart presents great tools to add legend, color of lines and show line charts with smoothed curvature, which help us observe the uber surge price pattern.

-And then we can observe peak hours from graph and change parameters in yellow_cab_process.py and run
+And then we can observe peak hours from graph and change parameters in `yellow_cab_process.py` and run

 ```
 $ python yellow_cab_process.py